Design2Production/scoop-dev/docs/surevision.md

 [New Install - SureVision - Outdoor - Dual PC](https://design2production.github.io/scoop-dev/new-install-surevision-outdoor-dual-pc.html)

-## Upgrading the Device Proxy on a pre "scoop" PC
+## Upgrading the DEVELOPMENT Device Proxy on a pre "scoop" PC

 Previously the Device Proxy was updated manually during service calls.
 Please follow these guides when upgrading a PC with one of these old Device Proxy installations.